siddarth2824/tp/docs/DeveloperGuide.md

 | ----------- | -------------------------   |
 | Use the `Amount` class for calculated amounts. | Use a separate class `CalculatedAmount` for calculated amounts, so as to avoid breaking abstraction and support negative values.

-### Bookmark Transaction Feature
+### Bookmark transaction
 ##### Overview

-Bookmark transactions are transactions that is a template that allows users to create transactions that they make frequently, such as paying phone bills monthly or receiving stipend for being a teaching assistant.
+Bookmark transaction is a transaction that is a template that allows users to create transactions that they make frequently, such as paying phone bills monthly or receiving stipend for being a teaching assistant.
 This feature reduces the hassle of keying in information repeatedly for identical transactions that occur frequently.

 Bookmark Transaction object is made up of 3 fields.
-They are mainly: Title, Amount and Category.
+They are mainly: `Title`, `Amount` and `Category`.
-The class diagram below depicts the structure of the BookmarkTransaction, BookmarkExpense, BookmarkIncome, BookmarkExpenseList and BookmarkIncomeList in the Model Component.
+The class diagram below depicts the structure of the `BookmarkTransaction`, `BookmarkExpense`, `BookmarkIncome`, `BookmarkExpenseList` and `BookmarkIncomeList` in the Model Component.

 The class diagram below depicts the components involved in the budget feature.

 ![Class Diagram for Bookmark Transaction Class](images/BookmarkTransactionClassDiagram.png)

+{:.image-caption}
+Class diagram for bookmark transaction model component

-##### Add Bookmark Expense
+##### Add bookmark expense

+The add bookmark income feature allows users to add bookmark incomes into the `FinanceTracker`.

 The following is a detailed elaboration of how `AddBookmarkExpenseCommand` operates.

-> :information_source: &nbsp; Format of adding a Bookmark Expense is `add-bookmark-expense t/TITLE a/AMOUNT [c/CATEGORY...]`

 **Step 1**.
 After the successful parsing of user input, the `AddBookmarkExpenseCommand#execute(Model model)` method is executed.

-**Step 2**. `ModelManager#addBookmarkExpense(toAdd)` is invoked to add the new bookmark expense into Fine$$e.
+**Step 2**. `ModelManager#addBookmarkExpense(toAdd)` is invoked to add the new bookmark expense.

 **Step 3**.
 The new bookmark expense is added into `FinanceTracker#bookmarkExpenses`,  via the `FinanceTracker#addBookmarkExpense(BookmarkExpense bookmarkExpense)`.

 **Step 4**.
 This will then call the `BookmarkExpenseList#add(BookmarkExpense toAdd)` method which will check if the title of the new bookmark expense already exists in `BookmarkExpenseList#internalBookmarkExpenseList` via `BookmarkExpenseList#contains(BookmarkExpense toCheck)` before adding it.
 If the title does exist already, the `DuplicateBookmarkTransactionException` will be thrown otherwise the new bookmark expense will be added.

 **Step 5**.
-After successfully adding the new bookmark expense, the command box will be reflected with `AddBookmarkExpenseCommand#MESSAGE_SUCCESS` and a new `CommandResult` will be returned with the message.
+After successfully adding the new bookmark expense, the command box will be reflected with `AddBookmarkExpenseCommand#MESSAGE_SUCCESS` constant and a new `CommandResult` will be returned with the message.

 ![Sequence Diagram of AddBookmarkExpenseCommand](images/AddBookmarkExpenseSequenceDiagram.png)

 {:.image-caption}
-Sequence Diagram for Adding Bookmark Expenses
+Sequence diagram for adding bookmark expenses

 ![Sequence Diagram of parsing input to create AddBookmarkExpenseCommand](images/ParsingAddBookmarkExpenseInputSequenceDiagram.png)

 {:.image-caption}
-Reference Frame for Sequence Diagram
+Reference frame for sequence diagram

-##### Add Bookmark Income
+##### Add bookmark income

+The add bookmark income feature allows users to add bookmark incomes into the `FinanceTracker`.

 The following is a detailed elaboration of how `AddBookmarkIncomeCommand` operates.

-> :information_source: &nbsp; Format of adding a Bookmark Income is `add-bookmark-income t/TITLE a/AMOUNT [c/CATEGORY...]`

 **Step 1**.
 After the successful parsing of user input, the `AddBookmarkIncomeCommand#execute(Model model)` method is executed.

 **Step 2**. `ModelManager#addBookmarkIncome(toAdd)` is invoked to add the new bookmark income into Fine$$e.

 **Step 3**.
-The new bookmark income is added into `FinanceTracker#bookmarkIncomes`,  via the `FinanceTracker#addBookmarkIncome(BookmarkExpense bookmarkIncome)`.
+The new bookmark income is added into `FinanceTracker#bookmarkIncomes`,  via the `FinanceTracker#addBookmarkIncome(BookmarkIncome bookmarkIncome)`.

 **Step 4**.
 This will then call the `BookmarkIncomeList#add(BookmarkIncome toAdd)` method which will check if the title of the new bookmark income already exists in `BookmarkIncomeList#internalBookmarkIncomeList` via `BookmarkIncomeList#contains(BookmarkIncome toCheck)` before adding it.
 If the title does exist already, the `DuplicateBookmarkTransactionException` will be thrown otherwise the new bookmark income will be added.

 **Step 5**.
-After successfully adding the new bookmark income, the command box will be reflected with `AddBookmarkIncomeCommand#MESSAGE_SUCCESS` and a new `CommandResult` will be returned with the message.
+After successfully adding the new bookmark income, the command box will be reflected with `AddBookmarkIncomeCommand#MESSAGE_SUCCESS` constant and a new `CommandResult` will be returned with the message.

-##### Edit Bookmark Transaction
+##### Edit bookmark transaction

 The edit bookmark transaction feature allows users to edit the details of a specified bookmark transaction in the `FinanceTracker`.